cerebellamap/Gene2Cere/README.md

 10. A folder named ` "GSVA" `  containing data generated during GSVA, including example GSVA results similar to Figure 3

-# Bugs and Questions
+# Reminder

-Due to large file limit in Github, the microarray directory is saved in Baidu Netdisk.
+Due to large file limit in Github, the microarray folder is not uploaded.
+You can contact us and put it in /STARProtocols/Try/Data/AHBA_data/

 # Bugs and Questions